7.1.1. REGISTRATION REQUIREMENTS AND MAINTENANCE OF STATUS

 7.2.1.
 ADD/DROP DATESAll graduate students shall abide by the University’s regulations and deadlines for adding and dropping courses.

 7.2.2.
 CHANGES IN PERSONAL INFORMATIONChanges to names or citizenship status are made through Student Central, Student and Enrolment Services Division, and students are required to provide appropriate documentation.
 All other changes to personal information must be made by the student online through PAWS.

 7.2.3.
 VOLUNTARY WITHDRAWALAny student may voluntarily withdraw from their program.

 7.2.4.
-REQUIREMENT TO DISCONTINUE (RTD) FOR LACK OF REGISTRATION
+WITHDRAWN BY CGPS FOR LACK OF REGISTRATION

-Failure to register for three (3) consecutive terms is just cause for the CGPS to impose a requirement to discontinue (RTD) a student from their program.
-A student who has been RTD from their program and then later wishes to resume their graduate program must make a formal application through the academic unit.
+Failure to register for three (3) consecutive terms is just cause for the CGPS to withdraw a student from their program.
+The student shall be provided an opportunity (15 days) to register.
+A student who has been withdrawn from their program and then later wishes to resume their graduate program must make a formal application through the academic unit.